On global smooth solutions to the 2D isentropic and irrotational Chaplygin gases with short pulse data: Some preliminaries

 \subsection{The related geometry and definitions}

-In this subsection, we give some preliminaries on the related geometry and definitions, which will be utilized as basic tools later on.
+In this subsection, we list some related geometric facts and definitions, which will be utilized as basic tools later on.
 It is assumed that a smooth solution $\phi$ to \eqref{1.9} is given.
-The {\it ``optical function"} corresponding to \eqref{1.9} can be introduced as in \cite{C2} (see also Definition 3.4 of \cite{J}).
+The {\it ``optical function"} corresponding to \eqref{1.9} can be defined as in \cite{C2} (see also Definition 3.4 of \cite{J}).